Nowacho/SpeakHub/README.md

 ## Installation

-To install HubCore, follow these simple steps:
+To install SpeakHub, follow these simple steps:

 1. Download the installation package from [download](https://github.com/Nowacho/SpeakHub/releases).
 2. Follow the instructions provided in the README file included in the package.